 What is a course design template?

-Here’s an example of a course template.
+Here’s an example of a course curriculum template.
 This is a Math lesson plan template created for college professors.
 You’ll see that it contains most of the elements needed for a course outline, which we’ll explore further in the next section.

 course design template